Jecor27/MenuMemory/README.md

 ## Capstone
+* when downloading files, npm install for front end and backend
+* npm run dev for frontend
+* nodemon for backend
 # Whisk & Pour
 The purpose of whisk & pour was to be able to store recipes you found important.
 I wanted something that would be useful to myself and others, authentication will be add and more customization.